mission and vision

 Kim Holmes-Younger graduated in May 2021 with her Master of Divinity from Vancouver School of Theology.
 She has been working at a variety of United churches over the past 10 years in various positions including Community Engagement, Youth Ministry, Communication, and various Ministry positions.
 Kim was ordained into the United Church and formally called to a ministry of Sacrament, Word and Pastoral Care on May 8, 2022.

 Kim has a passion for pastoral care, teaching, social justice and preaching.
 In her spare time she enjoys walking, watching soccer, cooking, travelling and reading.
-She has been married to her husband Neil and they have a daughter, Kaie.
+She is married to her husband Neil and they have a daughter, Kaie.

 Kim is super excited to be called to ministry at Parkdale United Church and loves working together with each of you.